BodenseeCodeAcademy/BHA_2020_Modul1/README.md

 # What is inside?
   First Modül of 2020 planned for 4 months.
 At the end of this modul, we will implement a small Project.

-# In this modül we will hopefully cover followed topics:
+# In this modul we will hopefully cover followed topics:
 	- Course introduction
 	- Software Tools Setup
 	- First steps